 DocPoint – Helsinki Documentary Film Festival takes place annually in January in Helsinki, Finland.

-DocPoint wishes to broaden the understanding of its audiences as to what’s happening in the world, to discuss the state of humanity and the environment -and to feature the many different ways to tell stories and interpret the world by the means of documentary filmmaking.
-DocPoint does not shy away from difficult subjects, incorrect thinking or bold experiments.
+DocPoint aims to broaden the understanding of its audiences as to what’s happening in the world, to discuss and engage with the state of humanity and the environment -and to feature the varied ways of telling stories and interpreting the world through nonfiction filmmaking.
+DocPoint does not shy away from difficult subjects or bold experiments.

-DocPoint supports equality and diversity and aims at evolving into an ecologically sustainable film festival.
-DocPoint wishes to generate ideas, to bring about discussions, and to create communality.
-This is why the festival features not only film screenings but also debates, industry events, clubs, and other side events.
+DocPoint supports equality and diversity, and aims to evolve into an ecologically sustainable film festival.
+DocPoint wishes to generate ideas, bring forth discussion and create communality, in the form of film screenings, panel discussions and industry events.